maurusian/sudoku/README.md

 The algorithm that generates puzzles can definitely be improved upon.

-The arrow somehow doesn't disappear from the canvas, despite using hideturtle() and ht()
+The arrow somehow doesn't disappear from the canvas, hence the exported PDF as well, despite using hideturtle() and ht().
+This should be fixed.

 For composite numbers, the third Sudoku rule can be implemented with rectangles instead of squares.